 2. Outdated Conventional Hosting

 There is no doubt that traditional web hosting would deliver 100% of your content to the user.
 Though they are located across the world, the user has to wait for the data to be retrieved from where your server is located.
 In the current era, the business is not limited to a single continent.
 It is expanding from one corner to another.

-Most times, the closer the CDN server is to the web visitor, the faster assets will load for them.
-Another reason to state that traditional web hosts are lacking is Web Hosting normally refers to one server.
-A content delivery network refers to a global network of edge servers which distributes your content from a multi-host environment.
+Most times, the closer the CDN server is to the web visitor, the faster the assets will load for them.
+Another reason to state that traditional web hosts are lacking is Web Hosting refers typically to one server.
+A content delivery network relates to a global system of edge servers which distributes your content from a multi-host environment.